ni/measurement-plugin-converter-python/README.md

 For update command,

-- The selected Measurement UI file should have been created using the Measurement Plug-In UI Editor.
+- The selected measurement plug-in UI file should have been created using the Measurement Plug-In UI Editor.
 - Atleast one control/indicator should be present in it.

 #### Limitations

-- Though [unsupported data elements for update command](#unsupported-data-elements-for-update-command) are already present in the inputted UI file but without being bound to some input or output, the elements will not be bind.
-New elements for the inputs/outputs will be created if the data type of the input/output is [supported](#supported-data-types).
+- Unsupported data elements for the update command, if present in the input UI file but not bound to any input or output, will remain unbound.
+New elements will be created for inputs and outputs if their data types are [supported](#supported-data-types).
-- Path, Enum, DoubleXYData and their array counterpart data types are not supported.
+- Data types such as `Path`, `Enum`, `DoubleXYData`, and their 1D array variants are not supported.

 #### Event logger

-- The tool will generate a log once the creation/update process is started, documenting all the actions performed by the tool throughout the process.
+- The tool generates a log at the start of the conversion process, recording all actions performed throughout.
-- Log file can be found in the output directory under Logs folder.
+- The log file is located inside the "Logs" folder within the output directory.
-- The log includes the details about any errors encountered during the process.
+- This log includes detailed information on any errors encountered during the process.